Capital build projects

 Avon Valley College

 Avon Valley College is situated in an enviable position, surrounded by trees and green fields and with superb views from almost every room.

 The original school buildings date from the 1960s and we are fortunate enough to have a master plan for the phased replacement of them all.
-In spring 2017, Phase 1 will commence and will see an aspirational build of a 9 classroom block in place by the end of 2018.
+In spring 2018, Phase 1 will commence and will see an aspirational build of a 9 classroom block in place by April 2019.
 It is likely that the block will house Art, music, ICT and general teaching rooms plus study areas, breakout spaces and other resource bases although final decisions as to the allocation of spaces will be made near the end of this year.
 There is sufficient room on the Avon Valley College site to ensure that we will be able to build Phase 1 and Phase 2 before demolition of any of the old buildings has to take place.
 Regular news bulletins about the building progress will be posted on the website.

 Bulford St Leonard's

 Pupils and staff have already celebrated the opening of a new £1.5m school building in Bulford as the village makes preparations for the Army rebasing.

 Devizes MP Claire Perry declared the building at Bulford St Leonards officially open and cut the ribbon.